eddycolloton/aip-shit/README.md

-This repo is currently a very informal landing place for scripts I working on.
+This repo is currently a very informal landing place for scripts I am working on.

 General python 3.x.x install instructions: